 Surrounded by an immersive photographic community, artists are given access to SPAO’s studio and multi-format darkroom for both silver gelatin and alternative printmaking.
-Industry standard lighting, state-of-the-art ink jet printmaking facilities and a selection of 35mm, medium and large format cameras are available at reasonable additional costs.
+Industry standard lighting, inkjet printmaking facilities and a selection of 35mm film and digital, medium and large format film cameras are available.

 *Please note: SPAO facilities will be available to residency participants according to facility availability.
 SPAO does not offer individual, permanent studio space.

-SPAO’s Residency Coordinator is the key to upholding SPAO’s creative and collaborative principals and extending that creative philosophy to our artist in residency participants.
-SPAO’s Residency Coordinator will meet on a weekly basis with residency artists (twice per week for the condensed Summer residency artists) in order to provide support, technical assistance, and to facilitate networking opportunities with SPAO faculty, visiting artists, curators, etc. Further mentorship assistance will be available to support residents in refining professional skills such as grant writing, artist statements, exhibition planning and artist talks.
+SPAO's Director of Education will lead a weekly group lab session for artists, and the Residency Coordinator will meet with artists individually on a weekly basis (twice per week for the condensed Summer residency artists).
+These sessions will provide support, technical assistance, and facilitate networking opportunities with SPAO faculty, visiting artists, curators, etc. Further mentorship assistance will be available to support residents in refining professional skills such as grant writing, artist statements, exhibition planning and artist talks.

 View list of Mentorship Knowledge Resources

-The residency will culminate in an exhibition of the artist’s work, a public artist talk or in the production of a catalog or photo book.
-We request that each participant donate a single artwork to SPAO’s archive at the completion of their residency.
+The residency will culminate in an exhibition of the artist’s work, a public artist talk or in the production of a catalogue or photo book.
 Residents may also be invited to participate in SPAO’s instructional courses and programs.
-Participation may take the form of a guest lecture, contribution to photography critiques, or consultation with students, as is appropriate to the residents interests and objectives.
+Participation may take the form of a guest lecture, contribution to photography critiques, or consultation with students, as is appropriate to the resident's interests and objectives.
+SPAO requests that each participant donate a single artwork to our archive at the completion of their residency.